YinghuiJiang/Switzerland-Road-extraction-from-historical-maps/README.md

 # Switzerland-Road-extraction-from-historical-maps
-This is a FDH project Contributed by Yinghui Jiang and Irina Serenko
+This is a FDH project contributed by Yinghui Jiang and Irina Serenko
 #### see our [wiki page](http://fdh.epfl.ch/index.php/Switzerland_Road_extraction_from_historical_maps) here

 The files in this repository include